Wisconsin Door County

 We are always searching for the best places to cycle and we certainly found it in Wisconsin.
 Few people living outside the Midwest have heard of Door County, which is probably what makes it a perfect place to ride your bike.
 This hidden gem is a peninsula that juts out into the middle of Lake Michigan, keeping Door County cooler than much of the rest of the country during the summer.
 The rural roads are gently rolling but with an e-bike, will feel completely flat.
 Come join us on our newest tour!

 Short, gently rolling hills and flat terrain.
 Moderate cycling level.
 Leisurely cycling level with an electric-assist bicycle.

-5 nights lodging, 5 breakfasts, 4 picnic lunches, 4 dinners, snacks, guided kayaking trip, round-trip ferry, luggage transport, van support, shuttle to and from the airport, maps, cue sheets and trained guides.
+5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, guided kayaking trip, round-trip ferry, luggage transport, van support, shuttle to and from the airport, maps, cue sheets and trained guides.

 $195 or $295 for electric-assist bike.